youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### list_notebook_instances

-Returns a list of the Amazon SageMaker notebook instances in the requester's account in an AWS Region.
+Returns a list of the Amazon SageMaker notebook instances in the requester's account in an Amazon Web Services Region.

 Type annotations for `boto3.client("sagemaker").list_notebook_instances` method.